12 days ago

 Thus were two scientific endeavors pitted against each other.
 On one side was biomedical research, much of it funded by the government, but some of it, ironically, funded by the tobacco industry itself, all of it in pursuit of the truth about smoking and cancer.
 On the other was the relatively new science of marketing, employing advanced techniques in psychology and receiving vastly greater funding, deployed in defense of an industry.

 It was an unequal match.
 The campaign of disinformation waged by the tobacco industry succeeded beyond its fondest hopes.
 It was aided by the fact that, well, it is really difficult to give up smoking.
-And the industry found it surprisingly easy to persuade journalists to present a “balanced” view of the “controversy”; after all, controversy sells far more copy than consensus ever did.
+And the industry found it surprisingly easy to persuade journalists to present a “balanced” view of the “controversy”; after all, controversy sells far more copies than consensus ever did.
 The industry’s success was also aided by the fact that they had so much more money.

 The next graph shows a full 20 year lag between the 1953 New York Times article and the peak per capita rate of smoking.
 Given the additional lag between smoking and the onset of cancer, lung cancer rates did not peak until about 1990.
 We might conservatively estimate that smoking raises the mortality from lung cancer by about 40 cases per 100,000 people per year.
 Given the 20 year lag and the U.S. population of around 250,000 million during this time, the tobacco industry’s campaign probably killed about 2 million Americans.

 Could scientists have saved at least some of those 2 million souls?
 Once they had determined that smoking posed serious risks, what did they do to inform their fellow citizens?
 What should they have done?
 These questions are all the more pressing as today history replays itself.
 Once again, scientists have stumbled upon a serious threat and once again industry has mounted a well funded and spectacularly successful campaign of disinformation to protect itself.
 But this time the stakes are much, much larger.
 And this time, the risks are being borne not by those who are incurring them, but by their children.
 You.
-I am here today not to amuse or entertain you but to tell you unequivocally that you will very likely have no choice but to fight a battle that my generation has utterly failed to win, and to suggest how your Deerfield education can help you win it.
+I am here today not to amuse or entertain you, but to tell you unequivocally that you will very likely have no choice but to fight a battle that my generation has utterly failed to win, and to suggest how your Deerfield education can help you win it.

 When I entered Deerfield as a freshman way back in ought ’69, I already knew I was going to be a scientist, but avoided science-oriented technical high schools because I sensed that I would emerge far too narrowly educated.
 Instead, I encountered that brilliant mix of faculty talents that makes Deerfield such a special place.
 The journey from my first chemistry course with Larry Bohrer to my last physics course with David Howell was one of sweat and tears, and most of all, joy.
 But Deerfield taught me to read and write…tasks many of my scientific colleagues struggle with.
 I only wish they had taught me how to speak!
 If only I had joined the debating club.